 Plant cultivation and exudate collection

 Oryza sativa ssp. japonica cv.
 Nipponbare seeds were sterilized, germinated and cultivated in a sterile, hydroponic system as described before (King et al., 2019).
 Five seedlings were planted per system and transferred to a growth chamber (28°C; 16 h light; 8 h dark).
-After 3 days of growth, the hydroponic medium was collected and filtered using sterile Millipore membranes to remove residual perlite sand.
+After 3 days of growth, the hydroponic medium was collected using a sterile graduated pipette and filtered using sterile Millipore membranes to remove residual perlite sand.
 The resulting medium was frozen at -80°C and lyophilized.
 Dry RE were resuspended in sterile distilled water at an 80x concentration and stored at -20°C until use.

 For plant growth measurements, rice seedlings were sterilized and germinated as before and transferred to pots containing 400 mL of a 7/2/1 mix of sterile sand (0.6-1.6 mm)/ perlite/vermiculite.
 Five pots containing four rice seedlings were used per condition.